What is Management by Objectives? Here’s all you need to know

 • Departmental managers work with their teams to align their objectives with the broader organizational goals.

-• This alignment ensures that everyone is working towards the same objectives and fosters a sense of ownership and accountability at all levels.
+• This way, everyone is working towards the same objectives and feels responsible for their part.

-• Each department or team breaks down the organizational goals into smaller, actionable objectives that are specific, measurable, achievable, relevant, and time-bound.
+• Next, each department or team then breaks down the organizational goals into smaller, actionable objectives that are specific, measurable, achievable, relevant, and time-bound.

 • Objectives should be clear and understandable, providing a roadmap for employees to follow in achieving their goals.

-• Managers and employees collaborate to set these objectives, ensuring that they are challenging yet attainable.
+• Managers and employees set these goals together to make sure they are challenging but possible.

-• Key performance indicators (KPIs) are established to measure progress towards each objective.
+• Use key performance indicators (KPIs) to measure progress.

 • Managers use various tools and techniques such as performance dashboards, progress reports, and regular check-ins to track performance against these KPIs.